Exam Registration Deadline: November 1, 2019

 I haven’t received my invoice for the exam fee balance that is due?

-Please email email@example.com for assistance – include in the email your name, name of your school, and your request for your invoice to be reissued.
-(Note that the invoices are emailed in January to the parent email address provided on the deposit submission form.)
+Please email firstname.lastname@example.org for assistance – include in the email your name, name of your school, and your request for your invoice to be reissued.
+(Note that the invoices are emailed in the first week of February to the parent email address provided on the deposit submission form.)

 I missed the March 1 deadline to submit my balance due?
 What do I do?